 The CDBG program does not have a matching requirement.
 However, in evaluating the proposals for CDBG funding each year, the City uses match funds as a factor in determining recommended allocations.
 The City does add local funds to further support many of the organizations receiving CDBG funding.
-In addition, for the 2023-24 program year the City anticipates \$2.04 million of Measure E funding to be available for efforts to address homelessness.
+In addition, for the 2023-24 program year the City anticipates some amount of Measure E funding to be available for efforts to address homelessness.
+The expected amount of funding available is unknown at the time of writing this AAP.